andraugust/andraugust.github.io/index.md

        <p><em>2017-11</em></p>
        <br />
        <p>
          This is an Arduino robot that learns to crawl using Q-learning.
-Initially the robot moves randomly but eventually manages to find desirable actions and accumulates positive rewards.
+Initially the robot moves randomly but eventually finds desirable actions and accumulates positive rewards.
 Included is a video of the robot in action.
        </p>
    </td>
    <td width="50%" class="full">